The School serves children from 3 years to grade 12 in three divisions.

 Our campus is also home to a historically significant graveyard.

 When the troops of Generals Washington and Howe marched down Washington Lane in 1777, the third generation of AFS students watched their passing.

 Our library collection contains 25,586 print volumes, 20 print magazine titles and more than 800 e-books.
 Our special collections include a peace collection, Quaker materials and our school archives.

 Our current campus was once an 18-hole golf course.

-There is password-free wi-fi access from most spots on campus.
+There is password-free wi-fi access on campus.